leonlinsx/minimal-mistakes/_posts/2020-10-14-magic-the-gathering.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/walking/walking 10.png)

-You probably have some hint of the conflicting incentives here, and let's take a closer look at the main complaints:
+You probably have some hint of the conflicting incentives here.
+Let's take a closer look at the main complaints first:

-1. Card availability.

-2. Blatantly predatory sales

-3. Worry of this being the start of a trend
+**1. Card availability.** The cards will never be reprinted because of licensing issues, unlike other cards which could be reprinted in future sets.
+This artificially limits supply and the people that can get the cards.

+**2. Blatantly predatory sales.** The cards are not "legal" in the official formats, but only the casual Commander format.
+If you want to use the cards, you'll have to buy them at a premium, due to the limited supply.

+**3. Worry of this being the start of a trend.** People have been alright with booster packs, since they realise Wizards needs to make money.
+However, what if Wizards started selling cards directly at high prices?
+If they sold a "powerful" card at $500 and never banned it, players would have to buy the card in order to stay competitive

+And now let's look at Wizard's rationale: